Which is the richest bread in calcium?

 Plant-based foods have a lower calcium bioavailability because they contain certain compounds that bind to calcium, inhibiting its absorption.

-Besides phytic acid, whole grain bread contains oxalate.
-Oxalate has the highest impact on calcium absorption.
+Besides phytic acid, whole-grain bread contains oxalates.
+These compounds have the highest impact on calcium absorption.
 Oxalic acid forms indigestible salts with calcium, substantially decreasing its absorption!

 bread is an excellent vegan source of calcium!Pin